PitayoSan/Ventus-Consultoria-SC/README.md

 # Ventus-Consultoria-SC
-Webpage of a company dedicated to sell strings.
+Test webpage of a company dedicated to sell strings.
 The webpage is made for the company Ventus in which the proyect will be done using HTML, CSS and Foundation.

+Site can be accessed at: https://ventus.netlify.com/